vestrel00/android-dagger-butterknife-mvp/README.md

 # Android Dagger ButterKnife MVP

-This is a project that is part of a
+This project is part of a
 [3-part series](https://proandroiddev.com/how-to-android-dagger-2-10-2-11-butterknife-mvp-part-1-eb0f6b970fd)
 about how to build Android applications using
 [Dagger 2](https://github.com/google/dagger) with the